notbobutah/Spotlight-IoT/README.md

 ### The intent of this project is based in the following simplistic requirements:
-1. Implement opensource React diagramming project as the front-end
+1. Include React diagramming tool as front-end
 2. Include nodejS RESTful API back-end from previous project
 3. Integrate the ThingsBoard IoT management platform
-4. Implement a Raspberry Pi psuedo device in a virtual machine
+4. Implement a Raspberry Pi pseudo device in a virtual machine
 5. Deploy cluster in docker-compose for local cluster operations
 6. Deploy entire project to Google Docker or Kubernetes Engine via Github actions
 7. Register a Raspberry Pi Device